 6. Landscape, Tourism, and Social Acceptance

-Gaviglio et al. (2017) demonstrated that biogas plant implementation significantly reduces social acceptance in rural landscapes of high aesthetic or touristic value.
-Lupp et al. (2014) observed similar results in Germany, even in regions with a long biogas tradition.
+Gaviglio et al. (2017) demonstrated that the implementation of biogas plants significantly reduces social acceptance in rural landscapes with high aesthetic or touristic value.
+Lupp et al. (2014) observed similar results in Germany, even in regions with a long tradition of biogas use.

 7. Integrated Assessment of the Requena Case

-Requena combines established viticulture, enotourism, and dependence on landscape and soil.
-The proximity of the proposed plant to San Antonio de Requena (~1.5 km) and its closeness to productive and residential areas make the location a relevant risk factor.
+Requena combines established viticulture, wine tourism, and reliance on landscape and soil.
+The proximity of the proposed plant to San Antonio de Requena (~1.5 km) and nearby productive and residential areas makes its location a relevant risk factor.

-Compared to European experiences, the associated risks are neither hypothetical nor easily mitigated, especially regarding social perception, landscape, and impacts on high-value agricultural soils.
+Compared to European experiences, the associated risks are neither hypothetical nor easily mitigated, particularly in terms of social perception, landscape, and impacts on high-value agricultural soils.

-Scientific evidence suggests that the location and scale of biomethane plants critically determine their territorial impact, especially in winegrowing and enotourism areas (Bacenetti et al., 2016; Lupp et al., 2014).
+Scientific evidence suggests that the location and scale of biomethane plants critically determine their territorial impact, especially in winegrowing and wine tourism areas (Bacenetti et al., 2016; Lupp et al., 2014).

 8.1 Scale and Waste Management

-A centralized macroplant receives large volumes of slurry from multiple farms, concentrating waste management in one point.
+A centralized macroplant receives large volumes of manure from multiple farms, concentrating waste management at a single point.
 This results in:

-- Higher risk of odor and pollutant emissions (H₂S, NH₃, particles).
+- Greater risk of odorous emissions and pollutants (H₂S, NH₃, particulates)

-- Frequent slurry transport, increasing diffuse emissions, traffic, and spill risks (Zhang et al., 2024).
+- Frequent manure transport, increasing diffuse emissions, traffic, and spill risks (Zhang et al., 2024)

-Decentralized plants at each farm process only local slurry, reducing transport, emission concentrations, and accidental risks.
+Decentralized plants at individual farms process only local manure, reducing transport, emission concentrations, and accidental risks.

 8.2 Landscape and Social Impact

-Macroplants require large industrial buildings and digestate storage, visible from a distance, potentially affecting landscape perception and tourism experience (Gaviglio et al., 2017).
-On-farm plants are smaller, less visible, and better socially accepted.
+Macroplants require large industrial buildings and digestate storage, visible from a distance, negatively affecting landscape perception and tourism experience (Gaviglio et al., 2017).
+On-farm plants are smaller, less visible, and more socially accepted.

 8.3 Economic and Energy Efficiency